johyexson/Customer_Segmentation_Analysis/README.md

 This shows the level of their customer lifetime value (CLV), which is a measure of the average revenue generated over their entire relationship with the company.
 ## Segment_2
 Insights:
-- Cluster A: These customers represented with purple dots
+- Cluster A: These customers represented with purple dots are...They might
-- Cluster B: These customers represented with yellow dots
+- Cluster B: These customers represented with yellow dots are...This could indicate that
-- Cluster C: These customers represented with red dots
+- Cluster C: These customers represented with red dots are....They could
-- Cluster D: These customers represented with green dots.
+- Cluster D: These customers represented with green dots are...There is the probability of

 Marketing Strategy:
+It would be better
 # Code
 You can view the full code [here](Customer_Segmentation_Analysis.ipynb)